Integrations

 5. In the Checkout Settings, specify the Project template to be used (if any) and the Due Date.

-• Only project templates that match the source language and include all target languages are listed.
+• Only project templates that match the source language and include all target languages, including locales, are listed.

 • The Due Date represents EOD and is converted to the Phrase user's time zone.